 - Partial updates should be possible.
 To decrease both bandwidth consumption and on-device processing time, partial updates should be supported so that only the changes to a firmware image need to be transmitted and applied to a given device.

-Five Questions When Considering An OTA Update for IoT
+Five Questions To Ask Yourself When Considering OTA Updates for IoT

-Before we wrap up, here’s five questions to ask yourself when considering an OTA update technology in the IoT context:
+Before I wrap up, here’s five questions to ask yourself when considering an OTA update technology in the IoT context:

 - Does the OTA update mechanism support automatic recovery from failed updates while preserving its connection to the update server?